Antichrist Superstar is the second studio album by Marilyn Manson, released in 1996.

 - "1996" lists a lot of stuff the antichrist is against, many contradicting themselves.

-- "The Minute Of Decay"
+- "The Minute Of Decay" puts the focus on things that are falling apart:

 I guess that I am too